mwill20/Trust-Bench-SecureEval-Ops/Project2v2/USER_GUIDE.md

 python main.py --repo test_repo --output test_results
 ```

-## 📊 What You'll See
+## 📊 What You'll See - Enhanced Agent Collaboration

-The agents will analyze any repository and provide:
+The agents will analyze any repository with **intelligent collaboration**:

-### 🛡️ SecurityAgent
+### 🛡️ SecurityAgent (Proactive Communicator)
-- Scans for AWS keys, GitHub tokens, private keys
+- Scans for AWS keys, GitHub tokens, private keys, etc.
-- Rates security from 0-100
-- Shows exact file locations and snippets
+- Rates security from 0-100 and shows exact file locations
+- **NEW**: Immediately alerts other agents about security findings
+- **Collaboration**: `"FYI: Found 5 security issues that may impact quality assessment"`

-### 🔍 QualityAgent
+### 🔍 QualityAgent (Security-Aware Assessor)
-- Analyzes code structure and languages
+- Analyzes code structure, languages, and test coverage
-- Counts test files and coverage ratio
-- Rates overall code quality
+- Rates overall code quality from 0-100
+- **NEW**: Adjusts scores based on SecurityAgent findings (up to 25-point penalty)
+- **Collaboration**: `"Adjusted quality score down by 25 points due to 5 security finding(s)"`

-### 📝 DocumentationAgent
+### 📝 DocumentationAgent (Context-Aware Reviewer)
-- Reviews README files
+- Reviews README files, counts sections, checks completeness
-- Counts words and sections
-- Checks for quickstart guides
+- **NEW**: Uses QualityAgent metrics (test coverage, file counts) in assessment
+- **NEW**: Penalizes docs that don't address security or testing gaps
+- **Collaboration**: `"No tests found by QualityAgent - documentation lacks testing info"`

-### 🤖 Manager
+### 🤖 Manager (Collaboration Orchestrator)
-- Coordinates all agents
+- Coordinates all agents and tracks cross-communications
-- Provides final composite score
+- Provides final composite score reflecting collaborative intelligence
+- **NEW**: Reports collaboration metrics: `"Agents collaborated on 5 cross-communications"`
-- Logs complete agent conversation
+- Logs complete agent conversation showing decision-making process

-## 🎮 Fun Things to Try
+## 🎮 Fun Things to Try - See Collaboration in Action!

-1. **Compare Scores:** Analyze different repositories and compare grades
+1. **Watch Collaboration Live:** Use the web interface to see agents communicate in real-time progress cards
+2. **Compare Collaborative vs Individual Scores:** Notice how security findings reduce quality/documentation scores
-2. **Test Security:** Create a file with fake credentials and watch SecurityAgent catch it
+3. **Test Cross-Agent Intelligence:** Create a file with fake credentials and watch how it impacts all three agents
-3. **Documentation Impact:** Add more content to README.md and see the score improve
-4. **Agent Conversations:** Read the conversation logs to see how agents communicate
+4. **Study Conversation Logs:** Read detailed agent-to-agent messages in the final reports
+5. **Analyze Documentation Gaps:** See how missing tests or security docs get caught through collaboration
-5. **Custom Repositories:** Point it at any Git repository on your machine
+6. **Custom Repository Analysis:** Point it at your own projects and discover collaborative insights
+7. **Collaboration Metrics:** Check the final summary for collaboration statistics like "Agents collaborated on X cross-communications"

 ## 📈 Expected Results